seanbreckenridge/mal-notify-bot/README.md

 <img src="https://i.imgur.com/pEVk0iw.png" alt="" width=400>

 You can join the discord server this is run on [here](https://goo.gl/ciydwZ).
+If that link doesn't work, feel free to add me at `PurplePinapples#3673` on discord and I can give you an invite.

 Depedencies:
 ```